MoreWaita-Dev/MoreWaita/README.md

 A fusion of best icon themes that adhere to Adwaita's design philosophy to extend GNOME's Shell's original icon set.

-> The purpose of this theme is to provide third-party apps
-> with a consistent look and feel in Gnome Shell.
+> [!NOTE]
+> Since this is a community fork from the original repo, somepaulo/MoreWaita, and due to previous disputes, this fork had taken on a path whereas it will mature into a different project whilst still having the original repository as a base.

+#### Philosophy

+The purpose of this project is to combine/compile the best of all icons from different icon themes into a single one while still maintaining Adwaita and GNOME's HIG and design philosophy.
+Thereby providing third-party apps with a consistent look and feel; extending Adwaita's limited icon sets; replacing/providing an alternative and more modern/better icon than previously existing one; and ultimately completing/filling the deficiency of GNOME's icons while upholding its design philosophy.

 <p align="center">
     <img src="assets/neowaita-prev.png"/>